Senior Pet Care in Manassas, VA

 When Is a Pet Considered a Senior?

-- 7 years for medium to large breed dogs
+- 7 years for medium to large dogs

 - 7–10 years for cats